CVS to offer COVID-19 vaccinations in Maine beginning April 14

 - Westbrook

-CVS spokesperson Mary Gattuso says "CVS has the capacity to administer up to 25 million shots per month" nationally.
+CVS spokesperson Mary Gattuso said "CVS has the capacity to administer up to 25 million shots per month" nationally.

+This week, the Maine CDC is receiving fewer doses for its Maine Immunization Program through hospitals, EMS units, and other clinics.
+This allocation is separate from what the retail pharmacies participating in the Federal Retail Pharmacy Partnership are receiving.

+Through the FRPP, Maine pharmacies are receiving a total of 14,420 doses.
+CVS pharmacies are getting 600 J&J doses and 200 Moderna doses.

 There is no cost for the vaccine.